splunk/splunk-connect-for-snmp/docs/configuration/configuring-profiles.md

 ### Particular kinds of static profiles

-Sometimes static profiles have additional functionalities, to be used in some special scenarios.
+Sometimes static profiles have additional functionalities to be used in specific scenarios.

 #### WALK profile

-If you would like to limit the scope of the walk, you should set one of the profiles in the inventory to point to the profile definition of type `walk`
+If you would like to limit the scope of the walk, you should set one of the profiles in the inventory to point to the profile definition of type `walk`:
 ```yaml
 scheduler:
     profiles: |